 If wisdom teeth are going to emerge they will likely do so during the late teens or early twenties but your pediatric dentist will be able to monitor their progress long before that time.
 He can use x-rays to determine if the teeth are in place and properly aligned and be on the alert for signs of gum disease or the possibility that the teeth may become impacted.
 In some cases the patient may just not have enough room in his mouth for the extra four molars and if they are allowed to erupt there could be significant damage done to the existing teeth.

 Although the problems that may arise with the issue of wisdom teeth are quite commonplace some lucky people have no trouble at all.
 If the teeth are well aligned and healthy when they erupt there may be no need to consider extracting them.

 Your pediatric dentist will be able to evaluate whether or not your child is at risk.
-If an evaluation indicates a potential issue your dentist may advise the early removal of the wisdom teeth.
+Though many people may not feel the symptoms of an impacted tooth, it could still be affecting your dental health.
+Even if your child goes to a general dental practice, like Dental Studio of Pasadena, it’s important to get screened to find out whether your child needs to remove their wisdom teeth or not.
+If an evaluation indicates a potential issue the dentist may advise the early removal of the wisdom teeth.
 Having to have the surgery later in life could lead to complications.

 Our Aurora pediatric dentist, Dr. Patterson, will perform a thorough examination and discuss every treatment option available with his patients and their parents before making a recommendation.
 Even if your child goes to a general dental practice, it’s important to get screened to find out whether their wisdom teeth need to be removed or not.
 Most practices offer this service.
 For example, our friends at Dental Studio of Pasadena always recommend patients in their late teens or early twenties to come in for a wisdom tooth evaluation.